JulianNicholls/Complete-React-Web-App/README.md

 ## Status

-I have completed the course.
+I have completed the course, including the new section added in October 2016.

 ## Git Commits